dxworks/jira-miner/README.md

 `projects=NUL,SAM`
 __
 #### exportTypes
 A list of comma separated types for export.
-Available types are `basic` and `detailed`, basic by default (if property is ommited).
+Available types are `basic` and `detailed`, basic by default (if property is omitted).
+Details like changelog and comments are only retrieved and cached if `detailed` is present.

+#### useCache
+Whether to use the cache or not.
+If set to true, the app will not request the issues updated after the cache date.
+If set to false, the app will request all issues from the JIRA server.
+Default is true.

 #### authentication
 There are 4 possible values for this field: